 During the enlightenment Kant, like most other figures, held to varying forms of a duty ethic.
 Kant’s conception of a duty ethic relies on moral absolutes.
 For Kant, goodness was not determined by divine revelation but by human reason.
 It is this reason that is our basis for belief in God.
-Kant’s philosophical system revolved around human autonomy not metaphysical realities.
+Kant’s philosophical system revolved around human autonomy, not metaphysical realities.
 Kant arrived at metaphysical conclusions through a priori knowledge.
-It is this same a priori approach that Kant believed lead to an understanding of goodness.
-Kant further believed that only good will was truly good and good will was not determined by the result of the action but by the intent.
-But, Kant also only believed that something was only truly good will when it was done out of respect for the moral law which can be determined a priori.
+It is this same a priori approach that Kant believed led to an understanding of goodness.
+Kant further believed that only good will was truly good and goodwill was not determined by the result of the action but by the intent.
+But, Kant also only believed that something was only truly goodwill when it was done out of respect for the moral law which can be determined a priori.